shopsys/shopsys/docs/frontend/configuring-image-sizes-for-individual-devices-width.md

 ## Introduction
 This document serves for introducing you with the process of managing images on Shopsys Framework.

+!!! tip
-*Note: In order to get correct image sizes of additional images then your original image must be larger than highest size in additional image size.*
+    In order to get correct image sizes of additional images then your original image must be larger than highest size in additional image size.

 ## Configuration file
 In order to set right sizes for individual devices width you have to configure `src/Shopsys/ShopBundle/Resources/config/images.yml`.